Vtechcom/hydra-sdk-technical-reports/Polyfill_and_bundling_issues_with_@cardano-sdk_and_MeshJS.md

 ## 4. Conclusion

-Using `@cardano-sdk` in Hydrawallet SDK or MeshJS SDK for browser environments faces the following challenges:
+Using `@cardano-sdk` in Hydra SDK or MeshJS SDK for browser environments faces the following challenges:

 1. **Directly imports Node core modules** → unsupported in browsers.
 2. **Vite/Rollup does not auto-polyfill** → requires manual configuration, large bundles.